 Eligible classes will be acceptable for two (2) years from the date the training was completed, unless otherwise stated above.

 Documentation Requirement: Proof of attendance at a Fair Housing and ADA training class eligible for credit completed prior to application submission.
 Please indicate which individuals are representing the Developer, Architectural firm, General Contractor, and Property Management Company.
 Additionally, please provide a statement clarifying which individuals are representing which entities.
-If providing more than one certificate to meet the 4hour requirement, agendas of each training must be provided.
+If providing more than one certificate to meet the 4-hour requirement, agendas of each training must be provided.

 10. Capital Needs Assessment